Modeling the thermodynamics of the FeTi hydrogenation under para-equilibrium: an ab-initio and experimental study: Experimental computational methods

 \subsection{First-principles calculations}

-Spin-polarized density functional theory (DFT) calculations for the known and hypothetical bulk phases in the pseudo-binary FeTi-H system were carried out with the Vienna \textit{ab-initio} simulation package (VASP) version 5.4.4 \cite{Kresse1993, Kresse1996a,Kresse1996, Kresse1999}.
+Spin-polarized DFT calculations for the known and hypothetical bulk phases in the pseudo-binary FeTi-H system were carried out with the Vienna \textit{ab-initio} simulation package (VASP) version 5.4.4 \cite{Kresse1993, Kresse1996a,Kresse1996, Kresse1999}.
 For the description of exchange and correlation effects, the revised version of the Perdew-Burke-Ernzerhof functional for solids and surfaces (PBEsol) \cite{Perdew2008} within the generalized gradient approximation (GGA) was used.

 Long-range dispersive (van der Waals) interactions were incorporated with the DFT-D3 correction method including Becke-Johnson damping \cite{Grimme2010, Grimme2011}.
 We made use of the projector augmented-wave method (PAW) \cite{Blochl1994} implemented in VASP and included all plane waves within a kinetic energy cut-off of 450 eV for the calculations.

-All structures were optimized (\texttt{ISIF=2}) until the residual atomic forces were less than 0.01~eV\AA$^{-1}$ with an energy tolerance of 1$\times$10$^{-5}$~eV.
+All structures were fully optimized (\texttt{ISIF=2}) until the residual atomic forces were less than 0.01~eV$\cdot$\AA$^{-1}$ with an energy tolerance of 1$\times$10$^{-5}$~eV.
 A Monkhorst-Pack scheme \textbf{k}-point spacing of 0.4~\AA$^{-1}$ was used for the calculations.
-In order to account for the strong electronic correlations of the localized orbitals, an onsite Hubbard U correction \cite{Anisimov1991, Dudarev1998, Bengone2000} of 4.0 and 4.3~eV was applied to Ti and Fe, respectively.
+In order to account for the strong electronic correlations of the localized orbitals, an on-site Hubbard U correction \cite{Anisimov1991, Dudarev1998, Bengone2000} of 4.0 and 4.3~eV was applied to Ti and Fe, respectively.

+The total energy of hydrogen (necessary to compute the respective formation energies) was obtained at the same level of theory by placing H\textsubscript{2} in a large unit cell with sufficiently large vacuum space around the molecule to avoid self-interactions caused by the periodic boundary conditions.